Shelby C. McClelland, Ph.D.

 Livestock Production and Climate Change Specialist | Food and Agriculture Organization of the United Nations

 I am an agroecosystem ecologist and biogeochemist dedicated to identifying science-based solutions for mitigating the impact of agricultural production on climate change while maintaining a safe, nutritious food supply for future generations.

 I received my Bachelor of Science from Cornell University in 2014 in International Agriculture and Rural Development with an emphasis in agricultural food systems and ecology & the environment.
-I am currently working towards my PhD in Ecology at Colorado State University in the Schipanksi Agroecology Lab.
+I recently my PhD in Ecology at Colorado State University in the Schipanksi Agroecology Lab.